manassaloi/manassaloi.github.io/_posts/2019-08-22-seven-powers-hamilton-helmer.markdown

 + The quality of declining unit costs with increased business size is referred to as Scale Economies.
 It is the first of the 7 Powers

 + Why do Scale Economies result in Power?
-Let’s recall the conditions for Power laid out in the Introduction.
 Power is a configuration that creates the potential for persistent significant differential returns, even in the face of fully committed and competent competition.
 To fulfill this, two components must be simultaneously present:
   + A Benefit: some condition which yields material improvement in the cash flow of the Power wielder via reduced cost, enhanced pricing and/or decreased investment requirements
   + A Barrier: some obstacle which engenders in competitors an inability and/or unwillingness to engage in behaviors that might, over time, arbitrage out this benefit